toolmantim/rack-digestif/Readme.md

 Rack::Digestif
 ==============

-A rack middleware for preventing 404s on digest changes of Sprockets assets.
-Save your users from unstyled and javascript-less pages during a redeploy!
+A rack middleware to ensure Sprockets assets are served even if the digest is incorrect, preventing unstyled and javascript-less pages during redeploys.

 For example: